2sic/2sxc-docs/2sxc Docs Generator/basics/internal/progress/breaking-changes.md

 #### Version 9.20.00 (2018-03-04)

-1. Minor breaking change in ADAM properties, like `Id` instead of `FolderID` which was a leftover of DNN naming.
+1. Minor breaking change in ADAM properties, like `Id` instead of `FolderID` which was a leftover of Dnn naming.
 	see full [blog post](https://2sxc.org/en/blog/post/working-with-the-breaking-change-adam-objects-2sxc-9-20)

 #### Version 09.08.00 (2017-11-28)